-KONA 3G provides a powerful hardware keyer that can place graphic files with an alpha channel over video in a selectable matte or the contents of the card's framebuffer from a software application (AJA TV / Apple's Final Cut Pro 7 / AJA's VTR Xchange).
+KONA 3G provides a powerful hardware keyer that can place graphic files with an alpha channel over video in a selectable matte or the contents of the card's framebuffer from a software application (including AJA TV /AJA's VTR Xchange).
 Key a bug or text over picture and avoid what might normally be a lengthy software render.
 Also, working with these software applications, you can key video that has an alpha-channel over video input or a matte.
-For example, you can load a QuickTime clip that has an alpha-channel over live video coming into the card and then passing both on to a VTR for recording or broadcast.
+For example, you can load a QuickTime clip that has an alpha-channel (a flying logo generated in the Animation codec) into AJA TV and then place it over live video coming into the card and then passing both on to a VTR for recording or broadcast.